Moira Stuart

-Moira Clare Ruby Stuart (born 2 September 1949) is an English TV presenter and broadcaster.
+Moira Clare Ruby Stuart (born 2 September 1949) is a British TV presenter and broadcaster.
 She was the first female newsreader of Caribbean heritage to appear on British national television, having worked on BBC News since 1981.

 In a career spanning four decades, beginning in the 1970s, Stuart presented a variety of television news and radio programmes for the BBC and Classic FM.

 Stuart has received several awards during her career, including being appointed an Officer of the Order of the British Empire (OBE) in 2001, for services to broadcasting, and a Commander of the Order of the British Empire (CBE) in 2022, for services to media.

 Early life

 Moira Stuart was born at the Royal Free Hospital in London, on 2 September 1949, to Caribbean parents: her mother, Marjorie Gordon, was from Dominica and her father, Harold Stuart, a lawyer, was from Barbados.
 She has two sisters, Sandra Simmons and Sharon Davis-Murdoch.
 Her maternal grandfather, Edgar Fitzgerald Gordon, met his wife, Clara Christian, when both were studying medicine at the University of Edinburgh, where she was the first black woman student.

 She was educated in London until she was 13, attending Our Lady's Catholic High School, Stamford Hill.
 She then moved with her family to Bermuda for a time, returning at the age of 15 to London, where she attended college.